 Interestingly enough, several studies show dandelion root may be useful in the prevention and treatment of cancer.

-A 2011 study out the University of Windsor in Canada treated skin cancer cells with dandelion root extract and found that it started killing off cancer cells within just 48 hours of treatment.
-(1) Another study in Oncotarget showed that dandelion root extract was able to kill 95 percent of colon cancer cells within two days.
-(2)
+For instance, a 2011 study out of University of Windsor in Canada treated skin cancer cells with dandelion extract and found that it started killing off cancer cells within just 48 hours of treatment.

 2. Reduces Cholesterol

 High cholesterol is one of the major contributors to coronary heart disease.
 This waxy substance can build up in the blood vessels, causing arteries to become hardened and narrow and making it harder for blood to flow through.